pratikmalviya24/pratikmalviya24/README.md

 ## 🚀 Passionate Java Developer | Backend Enthusiast | Tech Explorer

-I'm a passionate Computer Science & Engineering student driven by curiosity and a love for building scalable backend systems.
+I'm a passionate Computer Science & Engineering student driven by curiosity and a love for building backend systems.
 With hands-on experience in Java, Spring Boot, RESTful APIs, and MySQL, I enjoy designing efficient solutions and learning new technologies along the way.

 ### 📡 Contact Information
 - 🌐 **LinkedIn**: [Pratik Malviya](https://linkedin.com/in/pratik-malviya-870768266)